anirudhakulkarni/Placements-2024/README.md

 - Should I apply for just “important” profiles?

 Getting experience with placement tests is important.
-I have seen people applying just for “important” profiles and then panicking in tests and not getting a single shortlist on day 1.
+I have seen people applying just for “important” profiles and then panicking in tests and not getting shortlists.
 I shamelessly applied for every profile out there.
 I experimented with time management and handling stress during tests.
 The same goes for interviews.
 I gave Tech SDE interviews as a mock for tech rounds and HR rounds.

 <!-- TOC --><a name="placement-tests"></a>
 ## Placement Tests: